Vector Range Search

 The following table, index, and data are used in the examples.

-table which represents a set of comments to be searched.TEXT
+The statement below creates a comments table which represents a set of comments to be searched.TEXT and embeddings of those comments as a VECTOR with 4 elements.

-CREATE TABLE comments(id INT,comment TEXT,comment_embedding VECTOR(4) not null,category VARCHAR(256));
+CREATE TABLE comments(id INT,comment TEXT,comment_embedding VECTOR(4) NOT NULL,category VARCHAR(256));

 Next populate the table.